polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/frame.md

 ### I'm Online

-The I'm Online pallet allows validators to gossip a heartbeat transaction with each new session to signal that the node is online in the current era.
+The I'm Online pallet allows validators to gossip a heartbeat transaction with each new session to signal that the node is online.

 * [Docs](https://substrate.dev/rustdocs/master/pallet_im_online/index.html)
 * [Source](https://github.com/paritytech/substrate/blob/master/frame/im-online/src/lib.rs)